Aerobird98/flow/README.md

 ## Usage

-You can use the buttons in the tools section at the top of the page or use *keyboard* sortcuts listed in a table below.
-It has an autosaving feature that saves your documents to your browser's *local-storage* container.
+You can use the buttons in the tools section at the top of the page or use *keyboard* sortcuts listed in the table below.
+It has an autosaving feature that saves your documents to your browser's *local-storage* container, you can access it trough a the **UI** by pressing the *server* button at the top left of the tools section.

 | Command     | Description                          |
 | ----------- | ------------------------------------ |